The USCAP Team

-Deborah Waterhouse joined USCAP as the Interactive Coordinator in June of 2015 where she is responsible in the areas of resident engagement/ambassador program, global outreach, and the USCAP Interactive Center, located in sunny Palm Springs, CA. She has a B.A. in Psychology from Eastern Connecticut State University and holds a California Real Estate license.
-Prior to her affiliation with USCAP, she was a commercial property manager with over 17 years experience managing office and retail centers in Connecticut and California.
+Deborah Waterhouse joined USCAP as the Interactive Coordinator in June of 2015 where she is responsible in the areas of resident engagement/ambassador program, the USCAP Interactive Center and the USCAP Mentoring program, located in sunny Palm Springs, CA. She has a B.A. in Psychology from Eastern Connecticut State University and holds a California Real Estate license.
+Prior to her affiliation with USCAP, she was a commercial property manager with over 17 years experience managing office and retail centers in the northeast as well as California.

 Deborah’s decision to change her career focus parallels simultaneously with the USCAP organization at a time when USCAP is transitioning and reinventing itself with new ideas and concepts in this ever-changing digital age!

 While her prior experience and management skills will serve her well in this position, she is excited to join the Academy at a time of positive change and new challenges.

 Deborah and her husband relocated from Connecticut to California several years ago to escape the cold winters and to be closer to their adult children.

 In her free time, Deborah enjoys entertaining, traveling, and spending time with friends and her adult children as well as her three rescue dogs!